Koverse/documentation/kc-docs/connectionsUserDocumentation.rst

 Clicking on a List will open a view of the entities contained in that list.

-From the List view you can see the number of entities contained in the List, the entity type in the List, who created the List, when it was last updated, and a toggle to make the List private or public.
+From the List view you can see the number of entities contained in the List, the object type in the List, who created the List, when it was last updated, and a toggle to make the List private or public.
 (needs image)

 You can also: